HewlettPackard/cmf/docs/cmf_client/step-by-step.md

 Check [here](./cmf_client.md) for more details.

 ### cmf-client with collaborative development
-In the case of collaborative development, in addition to the above commands, users can follow the commands below to pull metadata and artifacts.
+In the case of collaborative development, in addition to the above commands, users can follow the commands below to pull metadata and artifacts from a common cmf server and a central artifact repository.
 #### Pull metadata from the server
 Execute **cmf metadata** command in the `example_folder`.
 ```